-Separation Of Church And State Debate Regarding Schools Heats Up Across The US
+Separation Of Church And State Debate Over Schools Heats Up

 A U.S. district judge heard arguments on Oct.
 21 over whether Louisiana public schools should be required to post the Ten Commandments prominently in each classroom, as the Legislature now stipulates.